Neel-Kolhe/jekyll-theme-yat/_posts/2020-08-08-VSRP project on Temperature of Neutral Hydrogen in the Milky way.md

 ---

+layout: post
+title: VSRP project on Temperature of Neutral Hydrogen in the Milky way
+categories: Research
+tags: [Radio Astronomy]
 published: true
 ---
 In summer 2020 as a part of the visiting student research program at the National Center for Radio Astrophysics,